soodoku/adult/README.md

 ## Holier than Thou: Partisan Gap in Consumption of Adult Content

-Both the parties claim the higher ground --- one's case for morality steepled in religion, another's in enduring concern for women.
+Both the parties claim the higher ground when it comes to women--- one's case for morality is steepled in religion, another's in enduring concern for women.
+Using passively collected browsing data from 1200 respondents, we test whether Republicans consume more pornography than Democrats.

 ### Analysis